-And so on June 24, 1958 he appeared for the first time before the Psycheanalytic Study Group, presenting a paper on "Ego Weakness and Ego Strength," a topic so important for the dynamics of the neuroses.
+And so on June 24, 1938 he appeared for the first time before the Psycheanalytic Study Group, presenting a paper on "Ego Weakness and Ego Strongth," a topic so important for the dynamics of the neuroses.
 We hardly need a reminder of Fenichel's work in our midst.
-His papers and discussions in Los Angeles and San Francisco, his lectures and seminars contributed decisively to giving California its reputation as one of the best and -- I say this with pride -- most orthodox centers for psychoanalytic thinking and training.

-Since America was the only country untouched by the world holocaust, Femichel was particularly happy here, not only because here he could live a peaceful existence, but much more because in America psychoanalysis was free from persecution and thus became a part of his greater fatherland, psychoanalysis.
+Whis papers and discussions in Los Angeles and San Francisco. his botures and seminars contributed decisively to giving California its reputation as one of the best and -- I say this with pride -- most orthodox centers for psychoanalytic thinking and training.
+Since America was the only country untouched by the world holocaust, Fenichel was particularly happy here -not only because here he could live a peaceful existence -- but much more because in America psychoanalysis was free from persecution and thus to him America became a part of his greater fatherland, psychoanalysis.
 After five years of migration he was home again.
-Knowing Femichel's character, it was not surprising to find him semetimes impatient with new and old compatriots who hampered psychoanalytic progress here by creating an issue on basic principles where there was none -- e.g., the pseudo-issue; biology versus sociology in the basic psychoanalytic concept.
-Femichel as a researcher had brought about in himself the complete synthesis between the biologist and sociologist; therefore it was difficult for him to understand how it could be that others didn't see things as he did.
+Knowing Fenichel's character, it was not surprising to find him sometimes impatient with new and old compatriots who hampered psychoanalytic progress here by creating an issue on basic principles where there was none -- e.g., the pseudo-issue: biology versus sociology in the basic psychoanalytic concept.
+Fenichel as a researcher had brought about in himself the complete synthesis between the biologist and sociologist; therefore it was difficult for him to understand how it could be that others didn't see things as he did.

-In his last book, The Psychoanalytic Theory of the Neuroses, his last opportunity to talk to us, once more he states clearly -- "Scientific psychology explains mental phenomena as the result of the interplay of primitive physical needs, rooted in the biological structure of man -- -- and the influence of the environment on these needs As to the influences of the surroundings, these must be studied in detail, in their practical reality.
-There is no psychology of man in a vacuum -- -- only a psychology of man in a certain concrete seciety and in a certain social place within this concrete society."
+In his last book, The Psychoanalytic Theory of the Newroses, his last opportunity to talk to us, once more he states clearly -- "Scientific psychology explains mental phenomena as the result of the interplay of primitive physical needs, rooted in the biological structure of man -- -- and the influence of the environment on these needs -------.
+As to the influences of the surroundings, these must be studied in detail, in their practical reality.
+There is no psychology of man in a vacuum -- -- only a psychology of man in a certain concrete society and in a certain social place within this cencrete society."

-the scientific significance of all of Fenichel's centributions to psychoanalysis.
-He has given more than two hundred papers in his scientific career and left 72 publications -- I didn't undertake to count his innumerable book reviews.
+Tonight there is no time to evaluate in detail the scientific significance of all of Fenichel's contributions to psychoanalysis.
+He has given more than two hundred papers in his scientific career and left 72 publications - I didn't undertake to count his innumerable book reviews.
 To study Fenichel's writings and to incorporate his findings into our psychoanalytic theory and technique, gives work to the literature seminars of all psychoanalytic societies for many years to come.